 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 In addition to the possible targets listed above, other targets could include commercial and public areas known to be frequented by foreigners such as buildings associated with foreign governments and companies and international organisations, embassies, Lebanese Government and military interests, hotels, clubs, restaurants, shopping centres, markets, promenades, bars, schools, places of worship, cinemas, outdoor recreation events, public transport and tourist areas.

-Militants have mounted attacks in the lead-up to and on days of national and religious significance, but attacks could occur at any time.
+Extremists have mounted attacks in the lead-up to and on days of national and religious significance, but attacks could occur at any time.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.